aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/crossplane/compositions/testing.md

 deployment "carts" successfully rolled out
 ```

-The load balancer used to access the application will be the same as the last section:
+To access the application, we'll use the same load balancer as in the previous section.
+Let's retrieve its hostname:

 ```bash
 $ LB_HOSTNAME=$(kubectl -n ui get service ui-nlb -o jsonpath='{.status.loadBalancer.ingress[*].hostname}{"\n"}')